Categories

 The Doug Wright Award for best book

 The Doug Wright Award for the year’s best book recognizes a book of any size (graphic novel, single comic, mini-comic, etc.) for adults, young adults (ages 13–17), or young readers (ages 0–12) in which illustrations are integral to the story.
+This does not include books of prose that feature decorative illustrations.
 (Books published exclusively on digital platforms are also eligible for this category.)
 Books will be judged on the combined quality of their illustration, writing, and production.

 The Nipper: